MLB Rumors: Stephen Strasburg Seen In Los Angeles After Reports He Will ‘Seriously Consider’ California Move

 — Chase Hughes (@ChaseHughesNBCS) November 23, 2019

-Though the Nationals are expected to make a strong play to re-sign Strasburg, MLB Network baseball “insider” reporter Jon Heyman reported via Twitter that Strasburg would “seriously consider” a move back to his native souther California.
+Though the Nationals are expected to make a strong play to re-sign Strasburg, MLB Network baseball “insider” reporter Jon Heyman reported via Twitter that Strasburg would “seriously consider” a move back to his native Southern California.

 “Dodgers, Padres and Angels all will seek starting pitching and could make plays for the SD native,” Heyman wrote earlier this month.